 This is a great number.
-It makes lenders confident that you’re fully prepared for home ownership and makes you an appealing buyer to sellers.
-With a 20% down payment, you’ll avoid paying mortgage insurance, and also set yourself up for a good interest rate.
-If 20% is unrealistic for you, don’t worry—keep reading.
+It makes lenders confident that you’re fully prepared for homeownership and makes you an appealing buyer to sellers.
+With a 20% down payment, you’ll avoid paying private mortgage insurance (PMI) and also set yourself up for a good interest rate.
+If 20% is unrealistic for you, don’t worry, keep reading.

-You can still get a conventional loan with a smaller down payment—about 5% when your loan is $417,000 or less and 10% if it’s higher.
+You can still get a conventional loan with a smaller down payment of about 5% when your loan is $417,000 or less and 10% if it’s higher.
 This option will make your monthly mortgage payments a bit higher for three reasons.
 First, you’re taking out a larger loan.
 Second, your interest rate will be higher.
-Third, you’ll need to pay private mortgage insurance (PMI), also known as private mortgage insurance, is a lender’s protection in the event that you default on your primary mortgage and the home goes into foreclosure.
+Third, you’ll need to pay private mortgage insurance (PMI) is a lender’s protection if you default on your primary mortgage, and the home goes into foreclosure.

-When borrowers apply for a home loan, lenders typically require a down payment equal to 20% of a property’s purchase price.
-Since you are putting down under 20%.
-You may need to pay PMI to offset the risk to the lenders who grant you a home loan.
-This might seem like a bummer, but if your other monthly debts are manageable, it might not be a deal breaker.
+Since you are putting down under 20%, you may need to pay PMI to offset the risk to the lenders who grant you a home loan.
+This might seem like a bummer, but if your other monthly debts are manageable, it might not be a deal-breaker.

 Also, when you get a conventional loan, PMI doesn’t stick around forever.
-When your mortgage balance drops to 78% of the home’s original value, PMI is automatically canceled, and there are a few ways to get rid of it even sooner.
+When your mortgage balance drops under 80% of the home’s original value, there are a few ways to get rid of it.
 So while it might not be ideal, you don’t necessarily need to rule out a mortgage just because of PMI.

 This is only an option for certain people.
 But are you an active or retired service member?
 Or do you live in a rural area?
 If so, you might qualify for a loan from the U.S. Department of Veteran Affairs or the U.S. Department of Agriculture’s Rural Development Program that does not require a down payment.